-While there is no architectural limit on the size of an XML value stored in the database, serialized XML data that is exchanged with the database is effectively limited to 2GB.
+Using serialized XML data: Although there is no architectural limit on the size of an XML value stored in the database, serialized XML data that is exchanged with the database is effectively limited to 2 GB.

-If an online load operation with XML data is completed and leaves a table in set integrity pending state, it is possible to issue a RUNSTATS command against this table.
+Using the RUNSTATS command: If an ALLOW READ ACCESS load operation with XML data is completed and leaves a table in set integrity pending state, it is possible to issue a RUNSTATS command against this table.
 In this scenario, the RUNSTATS operation cannot see the invisible XML index keys from the previous load operation and returns an error.
 The workaround is to run the SET INTEGRITY statement before the RUNSTATS command.